rzalibul/web-programming-coursework2/README.md

 --------------
 - each page must be rendered as a template in Flask (done!)
 - comments functionality must be done on server-side (saved as lists; use CSV format I guess) - done, independent testing required
-- booking facility for property (saved as lists; use CSV format I guess)
+- booking facility for property (saved as lists; use CSV format I guess) - done, testing required

 Advanced features (but it would be nice to implement them):
 --------------